 The Company generates revenue from the sales of its SoCs to OEMs or ODMs, either directly or through logistics providers.
-Revenue from sales directly to OEMs and ODMs is recognized upon shipment provided persuasive evidence of an arrangement exists, legal title to the products and risk of ownership have transferred, the fee is fixed or determinable, and collection of the resulting receivable is reasonably assured.
+Revenue from sales directly to OEMs and ODMs is recognized upon shipment provided that persuasive evidence of an arrangement exists, legal title to the products and risk of ownership have transferred, the fee is fixed or determinable, and collection of the resulting receivable is reasonably assured.
 The Company provides its logistics providers with the rights to return excess levels of inventory and to future price adjustments.
 Given the inability to reasonably estimate these price changes and returns, revenue and costs related to shipments to logistics providers are deferred until the Company has received notification from its logistics providers that they have sold the Company's products.
 Information reported by the Company's logistics providers includes product resale price, quantity and end customer shipment information as well as remaining inventory on hand.
 At the time of shipment to a logistics provider, the Company records a trade receivable as there is a legally enforceable right to receive payment, reduces inventory for the value of goods shipped as legal title has passed to the logistics provider and defers the related margin as deferred revenue in the consolidated balance sheets.
 Any price adjustments are recorded as a change to deferred revenue at the time the adjustments are agreed upon.

 Arrangements with certain OEM customers provide for pricing that is dependent upon the end products into which the Company's SoCs are used.
 These arrangements may also entitle the Company to a share of the product margin ultimately realized by the OEM.
 The minimum guaranteed amount of revenue related to the sale of products subject to these arrangements is recognized when all other elements of revenue recognition are met.
 Any amounts at the date of shipment invoiced in excess of the minimum guaranteed contract price are deferred until the additional amounts the Company is entitled to are fixed or determinable.
 Additional amounts earned by the Company resulting from margin sharing arrangements and determination of the end products into which the products are ultimately incorporated are recognized when end customer sales volume is reported to the Company.
+Revenue from margin sharing arrangements was not material for the fiscal years ended January 31, 2017, 2016 and 2015, respectively.

 The Company also enters into engineering service agreements with certain customers.
 These agreements may include multiple deliverables, such as software development services, licensing of intellectual property and post-contract customer support, or PCS.
 The Company does not sell separately any of these components and does not have Vendor Specific Objective Evidence, or VSOE, for the deliverables.
 Accordingly, revenues from these agreements are deferred for any amounts billed until delivery of all the elements.
 If the agreements include PCS, the revenues are recognized ratably over the estimated supporting periods.
-The revenue from engineering service agreements was not material for the fiscal years ended January 31, 2016, 2015 and 2014, respectively.
+Revenues from engineering service agreements was not material for the fiscal years ended January 31, 2017, 2016 and 2015, respectively.